kathialopezr/data-analytics-portfolio/nashville-housing-analysis/README.md

 If you'd like to review more of my work or connect:

 - GitHub Portfolio main page
-- LinkedIn
+- LinkedIn www.linkedin.com/in/kathia-vanessa-lopez-rodarte-46095b26a
-- Email: [tu email aquí]
+- Email: lopezrodartek@gmail.com